XianYuFish001/ExtendedAE-Plus/readme.md

         - _(Still uses brute-force enumeration; may potentially open the wrong GUI)_
     - Will no longer automatically upload crafting patterns (i.e., non-encoded patterns).
 - Modifications
+    - `ProviderListScreen` during pattern upload:
+        - `KeywordGroup`:
+            - Aims to shorten the displayed length of candidate recipe keywords collected from the same source in the candidate list.
+            - Currently adds a built-in keyword group for the `workstation blocks` collected from `(J)EmiRecipe`, which also significantly improves matching accuracy.
+        - Now supports matching the provider's target block `i18nKey`(`Localization Key`).
     - Logic for pulling items from recipe viewers:
         - For EMI: Triggered via keybinds set under `Keys` -> `Cheats` in the settings, namely:
             - Cheat [One/Stack] to [Inventory/Cursor]